vestalux/sljekyll/new-suggestions/childrens-ya-books/_posts/2016-05-03-new-childrens-books-for-may-2016.md

 ---
 layout: sidebar-right
-title: New children’s books for April 2016
+title: New children’s books for May 2016
 date: 2016-05-03 09:29:00+00:00
 author: jo-dixon
 category: childrens-ya-books